zl-cheng/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

-AutoscalingPolicyMetric defines a metric and its target value for scaling.
+AutoscalingPolicyMetric defines a metric and its target value for scaling decisions.